 This topic describes how to synchronize data from a self-managed MySQL database connected over Express Connect, VPN Gateway, or Smart Access Gateway to an AnalyticDB for PostgreSQL instance by using Data Transmission Service (DTS).
 The data synchronization feature allows you to transfer and analyze data with ease.

 - The version of the self-managed MySQL database is 5.1, 5.5, 5.6, 5.7, or 8.0.

 - The tables to be synchronized from the source database contain primary keys.

 - The binary logging feature is enabled for the source database.
 A database account

 is created for the data synchronization task.
 For more information, see Create an account for a user-created MySQL database and configure binary logging.

-Note The account must have the REPLICATION SLAVE permission, the REPLICATION CLIENT permission, the SHOW VIEW permission, and the permission to perform SELECT operations on the required objects.
+Note The database account must have the SELECT permission on the objects to be synchronized, the REPLICATION CLIENT permission, the REPLICATION SLAVE permission, and the SHOW VIEW permission.

-- The on-premises network to which the user-created MySQL database belongs is connected
+- The on-premises network to which the self-managed MySQL database belongs is connected

 to Alibaba Cloud VPC over Express Connect, VPN Gateway, or Smart Access Gateway.
 DTS